oac-tree/sup-dto/doc/anytype.rst

 The last argument of this constructor is optional and if not provided, the typename will be an empty string.

-Array types with zero size are allowed and provide for dynamic array types (see :ref:`AnyValue - Copy and Move <anyvalue-copy-move>`).

-.. _structured-types:
+Array types with zero size are allowed, since elements can be added later.
+However, this implicitly changes the type, since its size if part of the type.

 Structured types
 ^^^^^^^^^^^^^^^^

 Structured types are key to providing flexible types that are composed of simpler ones.
 Contrary to array types, they can contain different subtypes.
-This allows users to compose any kind of nested structure, with the only restriction that the leaf types need to be scalar (empty types are not allowed as leafs).
+This allows users to compose any kind of nested structure.

 A structured type can be constructed by adding subtypes to an originally empty structure.
 This step by step construction is mainly meant to support runtime construction.
 The following example shows